ucsf-web-services/ucsf_8_pa/docroot/themes/custom/ucsf/scss/README.md

 **libraries/**: These should be self contained scss files, they compile into self contained css files.
 Instead of being included through style.scss, these files are loaded on a specific page and are included through ucsf.libraries.yml

+**hacks.scss**: Also known as "public shame file".
+If we find your code here, we won't actually shame you for it, but we expect you to come back and clean it up when you have time.
+This is a file for "don't have time to do it right, sorry guys" type of situations.
+Leave a useful comment, maybe even a link to the ticket that you were working on so that it's easier to figure out later if the code needs a permanent place or if it was a temporary hack that can be removed later.

 **style.scss**: This is the master file for all scss.
 All partials should be imported here using @use.
 Styles should ideally go into individual component files rather than directly into this file.
 This will compile to `/dist/style.css`.
 Variables and mixins are imported in the `O_tools/_index.scss` file.